sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 people who normally smoke do tend to have poor diets.
-However, since the “smokers” in our experiment are not “natural” smokers (i.e., we forced non-smokers to become smokers, but they did not take on all of the other normal, real life characteristics that smokers might tend to possess) they probably have better diets.
+However, since the “smokers” in our experiment are not “natural” smokers (i.e., we forced non-smokers to become smokers, but they did not take on all of the other normal, real-life characteristics that smokers might tend to possess) they probably have better diets.
 As such, in this silly example they would not get lung cancer and our experiment will fail, because it violates the structure of the “natural” world (the technical name for